clicon/clixon-docs/cli.rst

    corresponding `grouping` definition.
 If `true`, use indirect tree reference ``@treeref`` to reference the grouping definition.
 This may reduces memory footprint of the CLI.

+`clispec-cache`
+   Autocli cache mode for saving generated autocli clispecs between runs.
+   Set to `readwrite` to get a dynamic cache behavior.

+`clispec-cache-dir`
+   Directory for generated clispecs.
+Directory is created if it does not exist.
+   The cli client must have read/write access to this directory.

 Rules
 ^^^^^
 To complement options, a set of rules to further define the autocli can be defined.
 Common rule fields are:

 `name`